swiftlang/swift-evolution/proposals/XXXX-typed-based-private.md

         }

         static func shouldRevealAge(_ person: Person) -> Bool {
-            // age is accessible because we are in the declaration of a nested type that declared age return person.age < person.gender.secrecyAge
+            // age is accessible because it was declared in the same file and we are
+            // in the declaration of a type nested in the type that declared age return person.age < person.gender.secrecyAge
         }
     }